Overview of Veterans Benefits

-The Post-9/11 GI Bill® is a new education benefit program for individuals who served on active duty on or after September 11, 2001.
+Harry W. Colmery Veteran Educational Assistance Act of 2017 *Formerly known as Post-9/11 GI Bill® is an education benefit program for individuals who served on active duty on or after September 11, 2001.
 You may receive benefits for any approved program offered by a school in the United States that is authorized to grant an associate (or higher) degree.

 Survivors and Dependents Educational Assistance (DEA)

 This program offers education and training opportunities to eligible dependents of Veterans who are permanently and totally disabled due to a service-related condition or of Veterans who died while on active duty or as a result of a service-related condition.